Hello Dear Reader,

 As one carefully considers the universal record of accelerating change, one comes to suspect that the process is developmental, in the same way that biological systems engage in both evolutionary and developmental change.
 Simply put, the developmental features of the universe we inhabit seem very likely be organized for convergence, over time, on ever-increasing rates of environmental learning in a special subset of physical systems.
 This learning appears to be expressed in hierarchically emergent "computational substrates," physical information processing platforms which encode a record of their search of local phase space, and which use that record as a stable base upon which to build even more powerful computational systems.

 In a direct analogy with biological development, some characteristics of these hierarchical emergences appear to be part of a statistically determined process of universal development.
 If indeed the process is developmental, many of the "envelope boundaries" of the accelerations would be prespecified in the special initial conditions of the "seed" (Big Bang), that created our universe.
 We discuss this fascinating topic further in A Chain of Singularities: The Evolutionary Development of Hierarchical Substrates (EDHS).
-For other developmentally related perspectives, you may also consider the speculative Some 'Laws' of Complex Systems in an evolutionary developmental universe.
+For other developmentally related perspectives, you may also consider the speculative article, Some Potential 'Laws' of Complex Systems in an evolutionary developmental universe.

-|Just Who is a Acceleration Watcher?||
+|Just Who is a Acceleration Watcher?

 Modern futurists can be usefully divided into four camps with regard to acceleration awareness.
 There are the Unexposed (those who have not yet encountered this fundamental meme), the Ignorers/Deniers (those who have been exposed but either ignore or deny its relevance), the Watchers (those who suspect the topic has real future relevance, but are committed only to seeking more scientific data and insight on this phenomenon) and "Believers" (those whose response is an absolute and often uncritical acceptance, based primarily on faith).